electrichasgoneaudi/etron-issues/README.md

 you can create your own private and public repository to register incidents and link them to etron-issues in https://github.com/etrondriver/etron-issues

 *cars* - This is optional but here you can create a general information about your car so you dont need to repeat it when creating a incident.
-If you have a private public repo with incidents, you should create a entry in cars and link it to your reposistory
+If you have a private public repo with incidents, you should create a entry in cars and link it to your reposistory.
+See https://github.com/etrondriver/cars/issues/2 for an example

 ## Rules for generating issues